LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `event-tag-model <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-tag-model>`_ branch.
-If you want to verify what code this video ends with, check out the `add-tag-to-event <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/add-tag-to-event>`_ branch.
+   The starter code for this video is found at the `event-tag-model branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-tag-model>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `add-tag-to-event branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/add-tag-to-event>`_.
+As always, code along to the videos on your own ``CodingEvents`` project.

 .. todo: Add tagging events video

 Adding a ``Tag`` to an ``Event`` - Text
 ---------------------------------------

 For a user to be able to add a tag to an event, they will need a view in which to do so.
-Our approach will be to create a view at the path ``/Tag/AddEvent/X``, where ``X`` is a path parameter contained the ID of the event we want to add a tag to.
+Our approach will be to create a view at the path ``/Tag/AddEvent/X``, where ``X`` is a path parameter containing the ID of the event we want to add a tag to.

-This new view will contain a form with a dropdown that the user can use to select the tag they want to add to the event with ID ``X``.
+This new view will contain a form with a dropdown that will allow the user to select the tag to add to the event with ID ``X``.
 To model this form data, we need a new ViewModel.

 ``ViewModels/AddEventTagViewModel``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^